DJ Brewton

-Dominic Horatio Brewton III (born January 15, 2000) is an American professional basketball player for APU Udine of the Lega Basket Serie A (LBA).

-Born in Cincinnati, Ohio, he stood out during his only season with the Titans in 2023-24, leading the team in points, rebounds, and assists.
-He finished the season averaging 17.0 points per game, rising to 26.6 in the final seven games, along with 4.8 rebounds and 2.7 assists.
-After transferring to Alcorn University, Brewton scored at least 20 points in nine games, including two games with more than 30 points.

-On March 4, he was named the Big West Conference Player of the Week and earned an honorable mention on the All-Big West Team at the end of the season.
+Dominic Horatio Brewton III (born January 15, 2000) is an American professional basketball player for Bnei Herzliya of the Israeli Basketball Premier League.
+Born in Cincinnati, Ohio, in his only season of college basketball with the Cal State Fullerton Titans in 2023–24, he led the team in points, rebounds, and assists.
+He finished the season averaging 17 points per game, rising to 26.6 in the final seven games, along with 5 rebounds and 3 assists.
+On March 4, he was named the Big West Conference player of the week, and earned an honorable mention on the All-Big West Team at the end of the season.

 Professional career

 His professional career began with the Jonava basketball club in Lithuania.
 He also won the 2024 Kėdainiai Cup with Jonava.
 Last season, he averaged 14 points, 3.8 assists, 4.5 rebounds, and 3.8 steals in 28.4 minutes per game.

 On June 23, 2025, Brewton signed with APU Udine of the Lega Basket Serie A (LBA).

+On January 20, 2026, he signed with Legia Warsaw of the Polish Basketball League (PLK).